Does your dog have any kind of chronic health condition? If so, Microbiome Restorative Therapy (MBRT) can provide a powerful solution.

 In humans, there are even beneficial microbes in the brain.

 These microbes are generally non-pathogenic.
-They exist in harmony … and symbiotically with their host.
-So the microbes and the body support one another.
+That means they don’t cause disease.
+They exist in harmony with their host.
+And the microbes live symbiotically with the host as well … meaning the microbes and the body support each other.

 And there are more than 10,000 different species of microbes living in and around the human body.
 Our dogs (who love eating and rolling in all sorts of nasty things), may have even greater diversity.